rpanchyk/winmax/README.md

 winmax console --config C:\path\config.yml
 ```

-`install` / `uninstall` must be run from an elevated prompt. `config.yml` must sit next to `winmax.exe`. `install` restarts the service if it is already running and waits until the desktop worker is alive. `status` does not need Administrator.
+`install` / `uninstall` must be run from an elevated prompt. `config.yml` must sit next to `winmax.exe`. `install` restarts the service if it is already running, waits until the desktop worker is alive, and removes a legacy Run-key autostart entry if one exists from an older install. `status` does not need Administrator.

 Only one watcher runs per user session.
 Starting `console` while the service worker is already running will fail with “already running”.